 Section 63 Training (Scotland)

-Legislation which came into force in Scotland on the 1st September 2016 now requires owners of non domestic buildings (over 1000m²) eligible for an EPC for sale or rent, to have an additional assessment carried out; the resulting document will be known as an Action Plan.
+Legislation which came into force in Scotland on the 1st September 2016 requires owners of non-domestic buildings (over 1000m²) eligible for an EPC for sale or rent, to have an additional assessment carried out; the resulting document produced from this additional assessment is known as an Action Plan.

 There are opportunities here for competent Section 63 Advisors to produce possibly more than one EPC and more than one Action Plan.
 If the Assessor is also a qualified DEC assessor they would be able to produce DECs on an annual basis (if the client opts to not carry out the improvement measures in the Action Plan).